Salma-Jamal/Autocorrect-with-dictionary-and-language-model/README.md

 # NLP

-* Avoid spelling mistakes using a beam search, dictionary and language model with bigrams and unigrams
+* Avoid spelling mistakes using beam search, dictionary and language model with bigrams and unigrams

 # Included Models